 In addition, there are plenty of other things to do, such as hiking trails and scenic drives around the area where you can stop at.

-Limekiln State Park campground is a brilliant spot to camp.
+Limekiln State Park campground is a brilliant spot to camp, like some of the best camping in Pismo Beach.

 The park has three main hiking trails, each with its unique features.
 The Limekiln Trail is a 7-mile round trip that begins at the park entrance and ends at the lime kilns.
 It’s an easy hike with little elevation gain.